 Definition of Serious Health Condition.
-A serious health condition is an illness, injury, impairment, or physical or mental condition that involves either an overnight stay in a medical care facility, or continuing treatment by a health care provider for a condition that either prevents the employer from performing the functions of the employee's job, or prevents the qualified family member from participating in school or other daily activities.
+A serious health condition is an illness, injury, impairment, or physical or mental condition that involves either an overnight stay in a medical care facility, or continuing treatment by a health care provider for a condition that either prevents the employee from performing the functions of the employee's job, or prevents the qualified family member from participating in school or other daily activities.

 Catastrophic Illness or Injury.
-A catastrophic illness or injury is an acute or prolonged illness or injury that is considered lifethreatening with the threat of serious residual disability which results in the individual's inability to work.
+A catastrophic illness or injury is an acute or prolonged illness or injury that is considered life-threatening with the threat of serious residual disability which results in the individual's inability to work.
 Complications resulting from pregnancy shall be treated the same as any other condition.

 Catastrophic Leave Benefit.
-Full-time employees diagnosed with a catastrophic illness who are on approved FMLA and who have exhausted all other forms of paid leave may apply for 30 days of paid catastrophic leave annually up to a lifetime maximum of 60 days per employee.
-Additional information regarding this benefit may be found on the District website.
+Full-time employees diagnosed with a catastrophic illness who are on approved FML and who have exhausted all other forms of paid leave may apply for 30 days of paid catastrophic leave annually up to a lifetime maximum of 60 days per employee.